marrow/mongo/README.md

 | **Maximum Complexity** | 17 |
 | **# > 15 Complexity** | 1 |
 | **Bytecode Size** | 71 KiB |

 {% endmethod %}

-Additionally, it provides a very light-weight database connection plugin for the [WebCore web framework](https://github.com/marrow/WebCore) and Python standard logging adapter to emit logs to MongoDB.

-This is a living document, evolving as the framework evolves.
-You can always browse any point in time within the source repository to review previous versions of these instructions.

-{% method -%}

-{% common -%}

-{% endmethod %}